-Tapton School is proud to report the success of our cohort of students eligible for the pupil premium in 2022.
-This fulfils our school value of Achieving excellence
+Tapton School is proud to report the success of our cohort of students eligible for the pupil premium in 2023.
+This fulfils our school value of Achieving excellence through valuing everyone and caring for each other.

-The 2022 GCSE results show that the national average progress 8 score for all students was -0.03.
+The 2023 GCSE results show that the national average progress 8 score for all students was -0.03.
+At Tapton our whole cohort outcome was +0.65 and the progress 8 score of our PP cohort (47 students) was +0.1.